Spokane River Restored Access Points

 Many of these accesses are either new or restored based on partnerships created by SCD and the Spokane River Forum (the Forum).
 SCD and the Forum are now working on regular assessments to determine when additional maintenance and improvements are needed.
 Annually, the Forum also sponsors and coordinates regular litter cleanup activities that SCD participates in.

-Click on a section below to open it and read more.
+The Spokane River locations are listed east to west below.
+Click on a section below to view a photo of the area and read more.